DominikStarke/becker_centralcontrol_has/README.md

 # Becker CentralControl HAS

 Control your Centronic, CentronicPLUS and B-Tronic devices with Homeassistant.
-Requires a fully set-up CC31, CC41 or CC51.
+Requires a fully set-up CC31, CC41 or CC51, with the depending usb-sticks for controlling the devices.

 ## Device support: